HopHubProject/HopHub/README.md

 - Users can create events
 - Users can see events if they are provided with the link
-- Users can add offers and requests to events
+- Users can add offers to events
-- Users can see the offers and requests of an event
+- Users can see the offers of an event
 - Users can contact other users through the platform via email
-- "Clean driver" feature: Offers by car can be set to "driver needed", and requests can be set to "offering to drive"
+- "Clean driver" feature: Offers by car can be set to "driver needed"
-- Events, offers and requests are automatically deleted after they have passed
+- Events and offers are automatically deleted after they have passed
-- Maptiler is used to display offers and requests on a map
+- Geonames is used to resolve locations to latitude and longitude
-- Admins can see all users, events, offers and requests
+- Admins can see all users, events and offers
-- Admins can delete users, events, offers and requests
+- Admins can delete users, events and offers
 - [Altcha](https://altcha.org) is integrated as captcha for all forms
 - Localization